Charles Foran: Life and career

 The Story of My Life (so far), a book about childhood, was published by HarperCollins in 1998.
 The novel House on Fire followed in 2001.
-It takes place in a country modeled on Tibet, and in Hong Kong.
-In 2000 Foran also contributed a chapter on Canada to The Rough Guide to World Music.
+It takes place in a country modelled on Tibet, and in Hong Kong.
+In 2000 Foran contributed a chapter on Canada to The Rough Guide to World Music.
 He returned to China with his family in 2001, living there for two more years.
-As well as making documentaries for the CBC Radio program Ideas on subjects ranging from Asian martial arts cinema to Indian writing, he served on the organizing committee for the Man Hong Kong International Literary Festival.
-In 2005 Foran published the novel Carolan's Farewell, set in 18th century Ireland.
+As well as making documentaries for the CBC Radio program Ideas on subjects ranging from Asian martial arts cinema to Indian writing, he was on the organising committee for the Hong Kong International Literary Festival.
+In 2005 Foran published the novel Carolan's Farewell, set in 18th-century Ireland.
 That same year HarperCollins issued a 10th anniversary edition of The Last House of Ulster, with a new preface by the author.

 In spring 2008 a collection of his travel and literary essays, Join the Revolution, Comrade, was published by Biblioasis.
 His sports, travel and literary journalism has been published in magazines and newspapers in Canada, the US, and the UK.

 In 2006 Foran signed with Alfred A. Knopf Canada to write a biography of Mordecai Richler.
-The book, while not authorized, was written with the cooperation of the Richler family.
+The book, while not authorised, was written with the cooperation of the Richler family.
 Mordecai: The Life & Times was released in October 2010, and was named to many best-of-year lists.
 Mordecai Richler: The Last of the Wild Jews, a documentary film co-written by Foran and director Francine Pelletier, first aired on BRAVO TV in December 2010.
 In September 2011 the film was awarded a Gemini for best biography documentary.

-In early 2011 Mordecai: The Life & Times was short-listed for both the BC Foundation Non-Fiction Prize, and the Charles Taylor Prize.
+In 2011 Mordecai: The Life & Times was short-listed for both the BC Foundation Non-Fiction Prize and the Charles Taylor Prize.
 It was awarded the Taylor Prize in Toronto in February 2011, and won the 2011 Hilary Weston Writers' Trust Prize for Nonfiction in October and the Governor General's Award for English-language non-fiction in November.
 The biography was also given a Canadian Jewish Book Prize.
-On November 15, 2011 the Globe and Mail declared Mordecai: The Life and Times "probably the single most awarded book of any genre in the history of Canadian literature."
+On November 15, 2011, the Globe and Mail declared Mordecai: The Life and Times "probably the single most awarded book of any genre in the history of Canadian literature."

-In March 2011 Foran's short interpretive biography Maurice Richard was published by Penguin, as part of their Extraordinary Canadians series.
+In March 2011 Foran's short interpretive biography Maurice Richard, about the ice hockey player, was published by Penguin, as part of their Extraordinary Canadians series.
 In 2017, a documentary based on the book aired on CBC television.